 The Martyniuk lab has hosted several FVSP students over the years.
 Check out this CVM video on the program.

-Former PhD Student, Kit Souders
+Dr. Kit Souders

 Kit’s research interests range from hypertension, mitochondrial bioenergetics, and zebrafish behavior, while his current projects include in vitro and in vivo xenobiotic and endogenous chemical exposures, followed by high throughput experiments to assess primarily mitochondrial and metabolic endpoints.
 These include a variety of microplate based assays, Seahorse Bioanalyzer-based metabolic profiling experiments, as well as behavioral zebrafish assays using a Daniovision observation chamber.
 Kit finds the discovery component of science to be particularly rewarding as well as the thought and care that goes into designing experiments and communicating results.
 Over the past 5 years he has contributed data to over 30 scientific publications and hopes to publish many more!
 In his free time, Kit likes to garden, draw, read, and play with his daughter, Miriam.